The National Register of Historic Places

 Whether you are interested in listing a single building or an entire town in the National Register of Historic Places, the first step is assessing its eligibility for nomination to the Register.

-Communities considering nominating commercial, industrial or residential historic districts should begin with architectural/historic surveys.
+Communities considering nominating commercial, industrial or residential historic districts should begin with an architectural/historic survey.
 A survey provides an inventory of buildings and other significant resources in a neighborhood or community, and a historic context for understanding significant events and historic development patterns.
 This snapshot can be used later to mark changes and improvements in a neighborhood over time.

 - Criteria for Evaluation